FusionStreak/GoodStreams/README.md

 # GoodStreams

 **THIS IS NOT A SECURE APPLICATION.
-IT IS PURELY FOR EDUCATIONAL PURPOSES, AND IS NOT MEANT FOR ANY ACTUAL DEPLOYMENT**
+IT IS PURELY FOR EDUCATIONAL PURPOSES, AND IS NOT MEANT FOR ANY ACTUAL DEPLOYMENT!**

 NET 3010 Course Project - Website to keep track of watched movies and reviews.